QuantGeekDev/QuantGeekDev/README.md

 ### I am passionate about the intersection of business, finance, and technology.

-### Author of the "🤣-lang" programming language (pronounced Lmao-Lang), 🐺Stock-Wolf, 🌲Pinescript-Gen
+### Author of 🐺Stock-Wolf, 🌲Pinescript-Gen, and the lmao-lang programming language
 ---

 ### My programming languages: